Skip to main content

 You are now ready to begin programming the robot to turn right!

-• Add the instruction to the project:
+• Add the instruction to the project, so your project looks like this:

 • Select the Slot icon to choose one of the eight available slots on the Robot Brain and select slot 1.